emmercm/igir/docs/introduction.md

     See the [alternative managers](alternatives.md) page for a feature comparison between Igir and other ROM managers.

-## Why would I want Igir?
+## Why should I use Igir?

 If you aren't using a ROM manager already, Igir can help you:

-- Sort ROM files into meaningful folders.
+- Sort your ROM files into meaningful folders.
-- Name ROM files consistently.
+- Name your ROM files consistently.
 - Filter out undesired ROM files.
-- Convert ROM files into consistent format (archived or unarchived).
+- Convert your ROM files into consistent format (archived or unarchived).

 If you are already using a ROM manager, Igir can help you: